 Housing.
 This is Colgate’s term for “room” in relation to room and board charges.
 It is one of the billed charges.

 Humanities.
 The academic subjects that study the human experience.
-At Colgate, these include art and art history, the classics, East Asian languages and literatures, English, German, music, philosophy, religion, Romance languages and literatures, and theater.
+At Colgate, these include art, the classics, East Asian languages and literatures, English, German, music, philosophy, religion, Romance languages and literatures, and theater.

 Incomplete.
 The temporary status that is granted to a student when, as a result of extenuating circumstances beyond their control or ability to predict, they are unable to complete the work of a specific academic course by the end of the semester.